 3. Free submissions for alumni

 If you directed a film that was officially selected in a previous edition of Mirror Mountain, you can submit again at no cost.
-Contact the festival to find out how to make an alumni submission.

 4. Your money back